 Pupils from Y2 upwards have a variety of funded instrumental lessons available to them.
 Most instrumental lessons are scheduled for a Friday afternoon.

 Dance permeates the PE curriculum and Art links strongly across several subjects, often as part of a wider topic.
-At lunchtime, pupils attend dance clubs, both run by qualified coaches as well as running clubs themselves in addition to the ‘Singing playground’ initiative and the ‘Skip to be fit’ initiate which all contribute to their fitness and well-being.
+At lunchtime, pupils attend dance clubs, both run by qualified coaches as well as running clubs themselves in addition to the ‘Singing playground’ initiative and the ‘Skip to be fit’ initiative which all contribute to their fitness and well-being.
 Whilst the school prides itself on the frequency and quality if its performances and productions, the school is currently enhancing the use of drama across the curriculum.

 The Arts at Lawn is part of everyday life –therefore the arts permeate everything we do.